 - Tuna Inexpensive source of protein.
 Consider rinsing the tuna first to reduce the amount of sodium.

-- Cheese Enough feta cheese is added to give this pasta with tuna some creaminess but not so much that it overpowers the dish.
-The parmesan cheese adds even more flavor that kids love.
+- Feta Cheese Crumbled.
+Feta cheese is added to give this pasta with tuna some creaminess but not so much that it overpowers the dish.

 How to Make This Tuna & Pasta Dish

-- Cook pasta according to the package instructions.
-Cook just until al dente because the pasta will continue to cook as the other ingredients are added.
+- Cook pasta to al dente according to the package instructions.
+Drain the pasta and return pasta to the pot.

-- Add the spinach and jar of marinated artichoke hearts including the olive oil it is packed into the cooked pasta.
+- Add the spinach and jar of marinated artichoke hearts (including the olive oil it is packed in) into the cooked pasta.
 Cut the spinach leaves and pieces of artichoke hearts into smaller pieces (see notes).

-- Stir in the drained tuna, crumbled feta cheese, peas, and water.
+- Stir in the drained tuna, crumbled feta cheese, and reserved pasta water.

-- Place the lid on the pot and cook over medium heat until everything is heated through, and the feta has softened, about 3-5 minutes.
+- Continue to cook until everything is heated through and the feta has softened, about 3-5 minutes.
 Stir again before serving.
+Enjoy!

 Helpful Tips